buchsbau13/IPPR-GettingSmart/CreatedWidgetsSource/attribute-selector-widget/README.md

 Attribute Selector Widget
 ====================

-The Attribute Selector Widget is a widget to select one of a list of defined attributes.
-The widget is designed to allow the selection of one attribute for the STH Multiple Entities Operator.
+The Attribute Selector Widget is designed to allow the selection of one attribute from a list of attributes for the STH Multiple Entities Operator.
-Moreover, the NGSI Source has to provide the input entity for the operator.
+Moreover, the NGSI Source has to provide the input entity for the widget.

 Build
 -----